Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Q: Is there a standard plan for females who crossover from Webelos to Scouts BSA?

 All girls who crossover into Scouts BSA will go through the same process that boys have been going through, typically in February.
-This is the perfect time with girls being able to start Scouts BSA in February of 2019.

 Q: How are unit numbers for female troops determined?